 - Payment is made upon approval of grantee report.
 Please contact Cheri Opperman to discuss options for partial advancement of funds prior to travel.

 NDP Travel Fund Grants are awarded on a rolling basis throughout the year.

 Please contact NDP Grants Coordinator Cheri Opperman in advance of applying.

 NDP Travel Fund grants may be paid directly to individuals, 501(c3) organizations, or to fiscal sponsors.
 Travel Fund grants may be taxable income for recipients and reportable to the IRS.
 Grantees, including individuals, will receive a 1099 from NEFA if total payments from NEFA exceed $600 within a calendar year.

 The grant recipient must submit the following to NEFA within 40 days after their travels:

-NDP Travel Report (submitted online) within 40 days of completing the funded travel in order to receive payment and to regain eligibility for NEFA grants.
+NDP Travel Report (submitted online) in order to receive payment and to regain eligibility for NEFA grants.